Closing the Loop Inside Neural Networks: Causality-Guided Layer Adaptation for Fault Recovery Control: Abstract

 \section{Abstract}

 This paper studies the problem of real-time fault recovery control for nonlinear control-affine systems subject to actuator loss of effectiveness faults and external disturbances.
-We derive a two-stage framework that combines causal inference with selective online adaptation to achieve an effective learning-based recovery control method.
-In the offline phase, we develop a causal layer attribution technique based on the average causal effect (ACE) to evaluate the relative importance of each layer in a pretrained deep neural network (DNN) controller compensating for faults.
-This methodology identifies a subset of high-impact layers responsible for robust fault compensation.
+We develop a two-stage framework that combines causal inference with selective online adaptation to achieve an effective learning-based recovery control method.
+In the offline phase, we introduce a causal layer attribution technique based on the average causal effect (ACE) to evaluate the relative importance of each layer in a pretrained deep neural network (DNN) controller compensating for faults.
+This provides a principled approach to select the most causally influential layer for fault recovery control in the sense of ACE, and goes beyond the widely used last-layer adaptation approach.
 In the online phase, we deploy a Lyapunov-based gradient update to adapt only the ACE-selected layer to circumvent the need for full-network or last-layer only updates.
 The proposed adaptive controller guarantees uniform ultimate boundedness (UUB) with exponential convergence of the closed-loop system in the presence of actuator faults and external disturbances.
-Compared to conventional adaptive DNN controllers with full-network adaptation, our methodology has a reduced computational overhead.
+Compared to conventional adaptive DNN controllers with full-network adaptation, our methodology has a reduced computational overhead in the online phase.
 To demonstrate the effectiveness of our proposed methodology, a case study is provided on a $3$-axis attitude control system of a spacecraft with four reaction wheels.